-The following table summarizes assets measured at fair value on a non-recurring basis as of December 31, 2015 and 2014, segregated by the level of the valuation inputs within the fair value hierarchy utilized to measure fair value:
+The following table summarizes assets measured at fair value on a non-recurring basis as of December 31, 2016 and 2015, segregated by the level of the valuation inputs within the fair value hierarchy utilized to measure fair value:

 Fair Value

-Measurements Using
+Meas urements Using

-Lev vel 1 Le vel 2 Le vel 3 7 Fotal
+Level 1 Level 2 Level 3 Total

-Inp outs In puts In puts Fai r Value
+Inputs Inputs Inputs Fair Value

+As of December 31, 2016

+Assets:

+Impaired loans \$ - \$ - \$ 1,593 \$ 1,593

+Other real estate owned \$ - \$ \$ - \$

 As of December 31, 2015

 Assets:

-Impaired loans \$ \$ \$2 ,379 \$ 2 2,379
+Impaired loans \$ - \$ \$ 2,379 \$ 2,379

-Other real estate owned \$ - \$ \$ \$

-As of December 31, 2014

-Assets:

-Impaired loans \$ \$ \$2 ,056 \$ 2 2,056

-Other real estate owned \$ \$ \$ 50 \$ 50
+Other real estate owned \$ \$ \$ \$

-At December 31, 2015, impaired loans had a carrying value of \$2,379 with \$193 specific allowance for loan loss allocated.
-At December 31, 2014, impaired loans had a carrying value of \$2,056, with \$87 specific allowance for loan loss allocated.
+At December 31, 2016, impaired loans had a carrying value of \$1,593 with \$250 specific allowance for loan loss allocated.
+At December 31, 2015, impaired loans had a carrying value of \$2,379, with \$193 specific allowance for loan loss allocated.

 The Company records other real estate at fair value less estimated costs to sell at the date of foreclosure.
 After foreclosure, other real estate is carried at the lower of the initial carrying amount (fair value less estimated costs to sell or lease), or at the value determined by subsequent appraisals or internal valuations of the other real estate.
-There were no other real estate properties recorded at fair value at December 31, 2015.
-Other real estate owned properties recorded at fair value were approximately \$50 at December 31, 2014.

-There were no liabilities measured at fair value on a non-recurring basis as of December 31, 2015 and 2014.
+There were no liabilities measured at fair value on a non-recurring basis as of December 31, 2016 and 2015.

-For Level 3 financial assets measured at fair value as of December 31, 2015 and 2014, the significant unobservable inputs used in the fair value measurements were as follows:
+For Level 3 financial assets measured at fair value as of December 31, 2016 and 2015, the significant unobservable inputs used in the fair value measurements were as follows:

-December 31, 201 5 Valuation Unobservable Weighted Assets/Liabilities Fair Value Technique Input(s) Average Impaired loans \$ 2,379 Collateral Method Adjustments for selling costs 8 % Other real estate owned s - Collateral Method Adjustments for selling costs 8 %

-December 31, 2014 Valuation Unobservable Weighted Assets/Liabilities Fair \ Value Technique Input(s) Average Impaired loans \$ 2, 056 Collateral Method Adjustments for selling costs 8 % Other real estate owned \$ 50 Collateral Method Adjustments for selling costs 8 %
+December 31, 2016 Valuation Unobservable Weighted Assets/Liabilities Fa nir Value Technique Input(s) Average Impaired loans \$ 1,593 Collateral Method Adjustments for selling costs 8% Other real estate owned \$ Collateral Method Adjustments for selling costs 8% Dec ember 31, 2015 Valuation Unobservable Weighted Assets/Liabilities Fa nir Value Technique Input(s) Average Impaired loans \$ 2,379 Collateral Method Adjustments for selling costs 8% Other real estate owned \$ - Collateral Method Adjustments for selling costs 8%